0 0

 QUANTUM COMPUTING: The latest breakthroughs – 2021.

-Cryogenics: The Cooling of quantum computers
+Cryogenics: The Cooling of Quantum Computers

-“[N. Summers explain] …that’s where the pumps would typically come in.
-The system gradually cools from top to bottom from four Kelvin – liquid-helium temperatures – to 800 milliKelvin, 100 milliKelvin and, finally, 10 milliKelvin.
+“N. Summers explains…that’s where the pumps would typically come in.
+The system gradually cools from top to bottom from 4 Kelvin – liquid-helium temperatures – to 800 milliKelvin, 100 milliKelvin, and finally 10 milliKelvin.
 Inside the canister, that’s 10 thousandths of a degree above absolute zero.
 The wires, meanwhile, carry RF-frequency signals down to the chip.
 These are then mapped onto the qubits, executing whatever program the research team wishes to run.
-The wiring is also designed in a way to ensure that no extraneous noise – including heat – is transported to the quantum computer chip at the bottom.
+The wiring is also designed to ensure that no extraneous noise – including heat – is transmitted to the quantum computer chip at the bottom.

 Credit: N Summers.
 Link to article: https://www.engadget.com/2018-01-09-this-is-what-a-50-qubit-quantum-computer-looks-like.html